 Stephan Clambaneva is the New York City Chapter Chair of the Industrial Designers Society of America.
 His experience spans the entire product lifecycle from ideation and industrial design through engineering, manufacturing execution to operations and sustainability.

 He has worked for IBM as a business process design consultant for the Global Business Services PLM team.
 His other responsibilities included Environmental Product Lifecycle Management Champion and Global Industry Leader for the IBM PLM organization.
 As of 2010 with the acquisition of IBM PLM by Dassault Systèmes, the leading PLM Vendor worldwide, he is the Global PLM Industry Consultant for them.

 Stephan has published and presented papers on the subject of PLM, ID, Green Design, Environmental Management Systems and sustainability.
 He received his Bachelors in Mechanical Engineering from the University of Warwick in the United Kingdom and his Masters in Manufacturing Management from Pennsylvania State University.
 He is fluent in English, French and Greek.
 Mr. Clambaneva has significant international experience and lives and works in New York.

-As Fahrenheit 212’s co-founder, President and Head of Idea Development, Mark Payne draws on his twenty plus years’ experience in the creation of new businesses, products and brands, with a global perspective born of having lived and worked across Asia-Pacific, Europe and North America, and a skill set fusing creative abandon and strategic discipline.
+MARK PAYNEAs Fahrenheit 212’s co-founder, President and Head of Idea Development, Mark Payne draws on his twenty plus years’ experience in the creation of new businesses, products and brands, with a global perspective born of having lived and worked across Asia-Pacific, Europe and North America, and a skill set fusing creative abandon a

 Mark’s pursuit of a better way to invent has shaped Fahrenheit 212’s unique Money & Magic innovation practice and process, and uncovered potent new insights into how ideas interact with the human mind, both on the street and in the boardroom.